IIT Patna: Online Undergraduate and Postgraduate Programs

-IIT Patna is the first IIT in the whole IIT system to start a M.tech program in Nanotechnology.
 Admission to M.tech is through GATE after which an interview is held to screen the shortlisted candidates.
-Sponsored Candidates are not required to appear in GATE and are directly called for interview on applying for admission to M.Tech.
-Program (if selected).
+Sponsored Candidates are not required to appear in GATE and are directly called for interview on applying for admission to MTech Program (if selected).

+Admission to the Executive MBA program is based on an application process followed by a merit-based selection for admission.

 Started in 2009, Phd degrees are awarded by all the departments.
-Requirements for admission into the Ph.D. programs include a master's degree and prior academic achievement.
+Requirements for admission into the PhD programs include a master's degree and prior academic achievement.
 Students undergo an interview before gaining admission.

 Rankings

-Internationally, IIT Patna was ranked 351–400 in Asia in the QS World University Rankings of 2023.
-It was ranked 801–1000 in the world by the Times Higher Education World University Rankings of 2023, 251–300 in Asia in 2022 and in the same band among emerging economies.
+Internationally, IIT Patna was ranked 351–400 in Asia in the QS Asia University Rankings of 2023.
+It was ranked 801 in the world by the Times Higher Education World University Rankings of 2023.

-IIT Patna was ranked 21 among Engineering Colleges in India by the National Institutional Ranking Framework (NIRF) in 2021 and 54 overall.
+IIT Patna was ranked 19 among Engineering Colleges in India by the National Institutional Ranking Framework (NIRF) in 2025 and 36 overall.

 Incubation Centre IIT Patna

 The Incubation Centre is supported by the Government of Bihar and the Department of Electronics and Information Technology (DeitY), Ministry of Communications and IT, Government of India.

 The Incubation Centre accepts applications for incubation multiple times a year.
 The applicants submit a 10-page business plan which is evaluated by the Project Evaluation Team, composed of eminent personalities from Industry, academia, government and investment community.
 Shortlisted applicants are called for a presentation before an expert panel.
 Based on the recommendation from the panel, the applicant are then offered admission to the incubation programme.
 The selected start-ups are fully supported and provided with all facilities including fully furnished office spaces, communication facilities, state of the art ESDM laboratory facilities, guidance by mentors from Angel Investors, Industry, IITP faculty, Investor Connect, Training and Development programmes, and other assistance required.

-The groundbreaking ceremony for the permanent building facility of the Incubation Centre at the IIT Patna's Bihta campus was held on 24 November 2018.
-The Chief Guest for the ceremony was the Deputy Chief Minister of Bihar, Shri Sushil Kumar Modi.
+The groundbreaking ceremony for the permanent building facility of the Incubation Centre at the IIT Patna's Bihta campus was held on 24 November 2018.The Chief Guest for the ceremony was the Deputy Chief Minister of Bihar, Shri Sushil Kumar Modi.

+A Class 1000 clean room (also known as ISO6 clean room), which utilizes high-efficiency particulate absorbing (HEPA) filtration system to maintain air cleanliness level of a maximum of 1,000 particles of more than 0.5 micron per cubic meter inside air, was inaugurated inside Incubation Centre on 13 September 2023 by the state information technology minister Mohd Israil Mansuri.